canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

           "\nlink_info_kind: " + .linkinfo.info_kind +
           "\nlink_type: " + .link_type + "\n"'

-This test adds a new dependency to our provider.
-We need to declare this in the correct spot else this will not work in a reproducible manner.
-Let's create a packaging meta-data unit.
+We are using ``jq`` to parse the output of the ``ip`` command, which means we need to make sure ``jq`` is available.
+We need to declare this in the correct spot, otherwise this will not work in a reproducible manner.
+Let's add a packaging meta-data unit to our ``units/extended_tutorial.pxu`` file:

 .. code-block:: none